 Knowing which club to use if often the result of how far the ball must travel to reach its target.
-With sand wedges and wedges in general, this is true.
+With sand wedges, pitching wedge and wedges in general, this is true.
 Wedges also employ golfers to make decisions from areas on the golf course that can be difficult to navigate.
-Chip shots and pitches from near and around greens often utilize a wedge to help golfers attack pins.
-You will use your wedges from the fairways, rough, bunkers, and hazards so understanding the versatility of these clubs is paramount.
+Chip shots and pitches from near and around greens often utilize a sand wedge and gap wedge to help golfers attack pins.
+You will use your wedges from the fairways, rough, bunkers, and hazards so understanding the versatility of these golf clubs is paramount.

 Finding the Right Sand Wedge for Your Golf Game